binil1931/PhoneGap-Push-Notification-in-Android/README.md

 ## Steps

-   1. Go to Goggle developer console and create an App
-       a) Turn On Goggle Cloud Message
+   1. Go to Goggle developer console and create an App 1.1.
+Turn On Goggle Cloud Message
-	   b) Click "Credential", Go to Public Key, Select Server .
+	   1.2.
+Click "Credential", Go to Public Key, Select Server .
-	   c) Type your Ip and register it.
+	   1.3.
+Type your Ip and register it.
-	   d) You will get Api Key and Project Id.
+	   1.4.
+You will get Api Key and Project Id.

    2. Open the project in Eclipse
    3. Open "CORDOVA_GCM_script.js" from "www" folder
       ```